 Develop Your Own Knowledge:

 Research into how we learn best has pointed to best practices in online education.
 There is no shortage of materials on how to best create and deliver online courses.
-Start here at our workshops and resources page and join us for one of our seminars or workshops, see our policies and best practices page, go further by searching online journals (UConn Library Database), or contact one of our eCampus staff for a one-on-one consultation.
+Start here at our workshops and resources page and join us for one of our seminars or workshops, see our policies and best practices page, review Quality Matters professional development opportunities (eCampus can cover or subsidize the cost), or contact one of our eCampus staff for a one-on-one consultation.

 Review the Quality Matters Rubric:

 The research based QM Rubric has 41 specific points, each of which will help you address a specific element of quality online courses.
 We recommend reviewing the rubric and associated documents before you delve further into the course design and development so you are aware of these elements as they arise.
-UConn faculty are encouraged to create a free QM account allowing them to access the QM Rubric Online.
+UConn faculty are encouraged to create a free QM account allowing them to access the QM Rubric Online and participate in professional development.
 Paper copies can be obtained by contacting eCampus@uconn.edu

 Plan Your Assessments and Activities: